 Amazon is the biggest online store in the world, with more than 200 million visitors per month, so it makes sense to display your product in front of this massive audience.
 But unfortunately, you’re not the only one seeing this opportunity.
 Many other sellers use Amazon to promote their products.
 In fact, Amazon already has more than 600 million product listings!
 You need to find a way to promote your product because your competition certainly will.

-There are three main categories of Amazon Advertising that you can use to speed up your sales:
+In this video, you can see the main categories of Amazon Advertising that you can use to speed up your sales:

 Why Should I Advertise on Amazon?

 Amazon has been dominating the advertising space over the past few years.
 Amazon’s revenue from advertising reached $5.4 billion in the third quarter of 2020 – a 51% increase from 2021.
 Although Amazon hasn’t overtaken Google or Facebook yet, it has quickly garnered considerable market share.